Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 Here, I create the main Btrfs partition and write the result.
-In case you are wandering why the size of the partition is only 7GB, this is because I am using a VM for this page, but this should be exactly the same as a regular install.
+In case you are wandering why the size of the partition is only 7GB, this is because I am using a VM for this post, but this should be exactly the same as a regular install.
 I will not create any partition on the other disks as Btrfs can use a partitionless disk.
-However, this is discouraged in case you want to install a bootloader on those disks.
+Be aware that it is not recommended to use partitionless disks to install the bootload to the MBR.

 ### Swap